 On August 4, 2014, Wilmington Savings Fund Society, FSB, solely in its capacity as successor Indenture Trustee for the 10.00% Second-Priority Senior Secured Notes due 2018 issued by CEOC (the "CEOC 10.00% Second-Priority Notes"), on behalf of itself and, it alleges, derivatively on behalf of CEOC, filed a lawsuit in the Court of Chancery in the State of Delaware against CEC and CEOC, Caesars Growth Partners, LLC ("CGP"), Caesars Acquisition Company ("CAC"), CERP, CES, Eric Hession, Gary Loveman, Jeffrey D. Benjamin, David Bonderman, Kelvin L. Davis, Marc C. Rowan, David B. Sambur, and Eric Press.
 The lawsuit alleges claims for breach of contract, intentional and constructive fraudulent transfer, breach of fiduciary duty, aiding and abetting breach of fiduciary duty, and corporate waste.
 The lawsuit seeks (1) an award of money damages; (2) to void certain transfers, the earliest of which dates back to 2010; (3) an injunction directing the recipients of the assets in these transactions to return them to CEOC; (4) a declaration that CEC remains liable under the parent guarantee formerly applicable to the CEOC 10.00% Second-Priority Notes; (5) to impose a constructive trust or equitable lien on the transferred assets; and (6) an award to plaintiffs for their attorneys' fees and costs.
 CERP believes this lawsuit is without merit and is defending itself vigorously.
 A motion to dismiss this action was filed by CEC and other defendants in September 2014, and the motion was argued in December 2014.
 During the pendency of its Chapter 11 bankruptcy proceedings, the action has been automatically stayed with respect to CEOC.
-The motion to dismiss with respect to CEO was denied on March 18, 2015.
-In a Verified Supplemental Complaint filed on August 3, 2015, the plaintiff stated that due to CEOC's bankruptcy filing, the continuation of all claims was stayed pursuant to the bankruptcy except for Claims II, III, and X. These are claims against CEC only, for breach of contract in respect of the release of the parent guarantee formerly applicable to the CEOC 10.00% Second-Priority Notes, for declaratory relief in respect of the release of this guarantee, and for violations of the Trust Indenture Act in respect of the release of this guarantee.
-Fact discovery in the case is complete, and crossmotions for summary judgment have been filed by the parties.
-On June 15, 2016, the United States Bankruptcy

-Court for the Northern District of Illinois in Chicago (the "Bankruptcy Court") granted CEOC's motion for a temporary stay of this proceeding.
-The stay will remain in effect until August 29, 2016, unless extended.
+The motion to dismiss with respect to CEC was denied on March 18, 2015.
+In a Verified Supplemental Complaint filed on August 3, 2015, the plaintiff stated that due to CEOC's bankruptcy filing, the continuation of all claims was stayed pursuant to the bankruptcy except for Claims II, III, and X. These are claims against CEC only, for breach of contract in respect of the release of the parent guarantee fo cross-motions for summary judgment have been filed by the parties.
+On October 5, 2016, the United States Bankruptcy Court for the Northern District of Illinois in Chicago (the "Bankruptcy Court") granted CEOC's motion for a stay of this proceeding (and others).
+The stay will remain in effect until the earlier of (a) the first omnibus hearing after the Bankruptcy Court issues its decision confirming or denying confirmation of the CEOC reorganization plan, (b) the termination of the restructuring support agreement with the Official Committee of Second Priority Noteholders, or (c) further order of the Bankruptcy Court.